-Experienced BTI country experts will note a major change this year in our means of collecting data.
-We have opted for an online assessment at www.bti-network.de, trusting that this procedure will prove to facilitate your work and enhance communication during the different stages of the process.
+In terms of collecting and processing the data, we will again rely on our online database system www.bti-network.de as our work platform, trusting that this procedure is facilitating your work and enhancing transparency and communication during the different stages of the process.
 As in the past, the BTI divides the world into seven regions.
 Each region is supervised by a regional coordinator with significant experience in his respective region.
 As your point of contact, your regional coordinator can provide support and answer any questions you might have about the BTI.